aarenson/PHPCap/docs-md/DeveloperGuide.md

                 survey.participant.email=
                 survey.participant.identifier=

+#### Setup for Optional Project Creation Tests
+To set up the optional tests for project creation, you need to uncomment and set the __super.token__ to a valid super token value.
+Note that the tests for project creation have no way to delete the projects that are created, so they will need to be deleted manually.

 Note: the .gitignore file in PHPCap is set to ignore the __tests/config.ini__ file, so that your personal API tokens will not be committed to Git.